 Is the change request a case for SEPA wide adoption?
 YES.
-It provides clarity to all SCT (Inst) scheme participants and stakeholders about what is concretely meant with 'Proxy' and 'Alias' under the SCT scheme rulebooks.
-Is the change request supported by a cost- benefit analysis?
-NO. Not necessary.
+It provides clarity to all SCT (Inst) scheme participants and stakeholders about what is concretely meant with 'Proxy' and 'Alias' und SCT scheme rulebooks.
+Is the change request supported by a cost-benefit analysis?
 Does the change fit into the strategic objectives for SEPA?
 YES.
-It clarifies in a unique way what the terms 'Proxy' and 'Alias' stand for.
-Do you consider that the implementation of the change resulting from the acceptance of the change request is feasible? - Do you consider that the change request does not impede SEPA-wide interoperability?
-NO. Do you consider that the change request is in the scope of the scheme involved?
-YES.
+It clarifies in a unique way what the term and 'Alias' stand for. ıs 'Proxy' Do you consider that the implementation of the change resulting from the acceptance of the change request is feasible?
+Do you consider that the change request does not impede SEPA-wide interoperability?
+Do you consider that the change request is in the scope of the scheme involved?